 With 15 years of experience traveling with kids, I’ve become what I would call comfortably set in my ways.
 I’ve learned what works for my family and for the most part, I stick with it.
 But cruising has its own set of traveling rules and tips.
 For example, bringing something to decorate your cabin door will make it easier for parents and kids to find, and having a lanyard to hang your door key/identification/ship charge card from, makes it harder to lose.
 Carabiners come in handy to hang everything from wet swimsuits to backpacks and multiple electrical outlet adapters will help keep all those electronics charged when there’s limited places to plugin.

 Learning the cruising ropes aboard the Carnival Sunshine made me a new traveling mom all over again, reminding me that traveling with kids, no matter what their age, isn’t easy, but is always worth it.

 Dana and her family was offered a complimentary sailing aboard the Carnival Sunshine, but as always her thoughts and opinions are her own.
 Photos by Dana Rebmann.

 Need help planning a trip to a favorite family travel destination?
 Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.